grgbrn/localfm/README.md

 export DSN="sqlite://$FOO.db"
 ```

+A `sample.sh` script is provided which can be customized.

 ## Usage

-Should be pretty self-explanatory.
 Run *localfm* on a newly created database and it will download your entire listening history.
-Subsequent runs will do incremental updates of new
-activity since the new run.
+Subsequent runs will do incremental updates of new activity since the last run.
+If there's an error, a `checkpoint.json` file should be written that allows the process to resume.